-We have ongoing projects looking at various aspects of prostate brachytherapy, with special attention to the use of the Cs-131 isotope and its comparison to I-125.
-We have published many manuscripts on dosimetry, toxicity and 5 year outcomes of Cs-131 brachytherapy.
+Dr. Smith has on-going projects looking at various aspects of prostate brachytherapy, with special attention to the use of the Cs-131 isotope and its comparison to I-125.
+He has many manuscripts have been published on dosimetry, toxicity and 5 year outcomes of Cs-131 brachytherapy.

-In addition, we have an investigator initiated protocol studying focal brachytherapy using Cs-131 for patients with low risk prostate cancer.
+In addition, he has an investigator initiated protocol studying focal brachytherapy using Cs-131 for patients with low risk prostate cancer.